Beautiful Gardens of Provence: Visitor Guide

 Citronneraie du mas Flofaro

-The town of Menton is well known for its lemons and lemon festival.
-Therefore, it’s no surprise that the lush private garden La Citronneraie du mas Flofaro produces some of the tastiest lemons in the world.
-French chefs choose Menton lemons (citrons de Menton) for their sweet pulp, often used in pastries and desserts.
+The town of Menton is renowned for its lemons and annual Lemon Festival.
+Therefore, it’s no surprise that the lush private garden La Citronneraie du Mas Flofaro produces some of the world’s tastiest lemons.
+French chefs select Menton lemons (citrons de Menton) for their sweet pulp, which is often used in pastries and desserts.

 You’ll find lemons and other citrus fruits, olives, cacti, and other tropical plants when you visit the gardens today.
-The exotic gardens welcome visitors with a pathway that leads through terraces and fountains and ends at a small pool with ample seating to sit and relax.
+The exotic gardens welcome visitors with a pathway that leads through terraces and fountains, ending at a small pool with ample seating for relaxation.

 Contact Information: